With growing backlog at the IRS, millions of Americans still waiting for their tax refunds

 - Millions of U.S. taxpayers are still waiting for their refunds

 The tax season typically opens in late January, although the IRS hasn't yet announced the official start of the 2023 filing season.
-Many taxpayers plan on receiving their refund within 21 days, although the IRS' warning last month signals that some Americans may need to wait longer.
+Many taxpayers plan on receiving their refund within 21 days — but the IRS' warning last month signals that some Americans may need to wait longer.

 Meanwhile, experts are warning taxpayers that their refunds may be smaller in 2023 due to the expiration of many pandemic tax benefits, such as the expanded Child Tax Credit and federal stimulus checks.